XEZ1/PacmanMDP/README.md

 `-l` is shorthand for `-layout`, `-p` is shorthand for `-pacman`, and `-q` runs the game without the interface (making it faster).

-You can customize the game settings by adding additional command-line options as described in the original Pac-Man AI project documentation.
+You can customise the game settings by adding additional command-line options as described in the original Pac-Man AI project documentation.

 ## Contributing
 Contributions to enhance or extend the `MDPAgent` are welcome.
 If you're interested in contributing, please fork the repository, make your changes, and submit a pull request.